Online Studio Policy

 Online Lesson Etiquette

-Please be aware with background noise levels, as much as possible.
+Please be aware of background noise levels, as much as possible.
 I fully understand that quiet in a full house may be difficult to maintain at times, but whenever possible please create an environment that is conducive to learning.

 No food or candy is to be consumed during the lesson.
 Please have clean hands when you come to your lessons.
 Remember, we are practicing the art of learning, so the more consistent you are, the sooner you will master what you practice.
 Keep in mind, the current global atmosphere is one where clean hands are mandatory for our safety and health, and that of others.
 So this is a great time to establish this habit, along with the habit of keeping hands clean and being aware of when we may contaminate ourselves or our surroundings.